coderdude1/KotlinDemo/README.md

 gherkin (cucumber) [data driven test](https://github.com/spekframework/spek/issues/521).
 [Baeldog article on spek](https://www.baeldung.com/kotlin-spek)
 * [KotlinLang list of some popular frameworks and libs](https://kotlinlang.org/docs/resources.html)

+## Functional patterns and such
+* [Arrow functional companion to the kotlin stardard lib](https://arrow-kt.io/) has several topics including patterns, typeclasses, etc

 ##Some usage stats
 * [Jetbrains tracking usages](https://www.jetbrains.com/lp/devecosystem-2019/kotlin/).
 Note non-android dev is quite high.
 Breakdown on popular tools, and frameworks for kotlin.
 Includes a chart showing a breakdown of what platform kotlin is used to develop software for.
 I took